The Ultimate Lead

 But it got better.
 Snap’s desire to draw down on their commit compelled them to make the purchase in late November in order to ensure it happened before they lost any leftover committed spend.
 I was able to close the deal in November, well before our year-end in December.
 Again, unbelievable.
 Not to mention impossible without the marketplace option.

-The Last Win: Epiphany on Co-selling
+The Last Win: Epiphany on Co-Selling

 The other benefit Erin explained when she first brought up the marketplace was that the AWS sales team would get quota credit if the deal was transacted there.
 I consider this part of Win #4.